 - Taxonomy best practices

-Taxonomy refers to the process of creating a classification system for a website.
+Taxonomy refers to the process of creating a classification system and structure for a website.

-The goal of creating a taxonomy for a website is to label both structured and unstructured content so that users navigate seamlessly and for visitors to find the exact content they are looking for.
+The reason for creating a taxonomy for a website is to label both structured and unstructured content so that users navigate seamlessly and for visitors to find the exact content they are looking for.

 As a website owner or webmaster, you get to control how you describe your content assets through categories, topics, tags, metadata, and their relationships to each other.